-The DAPS Section Chief, along with other CFPB stakeholders in OHC and the Office of Minority and Women Inclusion (OMWI), continues to maintain contact and work with organizations/programs that assist PWD and PWTD, such as the Job Accommodation

-Network (JAN), Employer Assistance and Resource Network on Disability Inclusion (EARN), Workforce Recruitment Program (WRP), Veterans, and Wounded Warrior programs to promote employment opportunities.
-OHC, OMWI (including DAPS), and OCR as appropriate, coordinate annually on outreach and recruitment strategies and priorities.
+The OHC Talent Acquisition and Staffing team has developed and maintained relationships with organizations that support and promote PWD/PWTD, including Gallaudet University, Disability Careers Magazine, and Workforce Recruitment Program.
+The Bureau has also engaged in public meetings and resource groups such as the Federal Exchange on Employment and Disability (FEED) and the Selective Placement Program Coordinators Community of Practice.
+The DAPS Section Chief, along with other CFPB stakeholders in OHC and the Office of Minority and Women Inclusion (OMWI), continue to maintain contact and work with organizations/programs that assist PWD and PWTD, such as the Job Accommodation (JAN), Employer Assistance and Resource Network on Disability Inclusion (EARN), Workforce Recruitment Program (WRP), Veterans, and Wounded Warrior programs to promote employment opportunities.
+OHC and OMWI (including DAPS) coordinate annually on outreach and recruitment strategies and priorities.
 Along with the continued use of the Schedule A(u) hiring authority, the CFPB continues to explore how to best leverage WRP through the Department of Labor and existing registries housed on www.max.gov.